 //Article 373 Sexies of the Tax Code provides that businesses must pay VAT for the return period by the deadline for filing the VAT return.

-For information about filing deadlines, see Section 10.3.1.
+For information about filing deadlines, see [10.3.1]Section 10.3.1[end].

 10.3.4.
 Methods of Payment or Deposit